bczsalba/asztal/README.md

 ### Profiles:
 <img src=https://github.com/bczsalba/asztal-images/blob/master/profiles.png alt=profiles>

-A menu to add, delete and manage kreta profiles used by asztal, pretty self explanatory.
+A menu to add, delete and manage kreta profiles used by asztal, uses [usercfg](#usercfg) to store data.

 ### Settings:
 <img src=https://github.com/bczsalba/asztal-images/blob/master/settings.png alt=settings>

-Allows for changing some values to shift how asztal works.
+Allows for changing some values to shift how asztal works, stores data in [settings](#settings).

 ### Update:
 <img src=https://github.com/bczsalba/asztal-images/blob/master/update.png alt=update>

 Shows the most recent changelog, allows for either updating if a new version is available or force-updating if not.
+The [update script](update) can be called without running asztal if some settings were to go awry.

 **All menus that feature a selection of sorts accept an index or the first 2 characters of the choice, except for timetable as I haven't felt like it would be of much use.**